 Why are the sausages called bangers?

-I am lucky to live in an area where I can purchase Irish sausage.
+- I am lucky to live in an area where I can purchase Irish sausage.
 If you have an Irish shop in your area, they may sell Irish Sausage.
 You can always order through Amazon.
-I will share my favorites sausages in “Shop this Recipe” below.

 I can’t find bangers (Irish Sausage), what else can I use?

 For years, we only used Irish sausage.
-After many delicious test recipes, pork sausage or bratwurst also works really well.
+After many delicious test recipes, pork sausage or bratwurst works really well.
 The big bonus, those sausages are in every market and way more cost-effective!
 For the past few years, I now use pork sausage unless I get a great deal on Irish sausage.

 What is the “mash” in Bangers and Mash?